dkhan42/MBDF/README.md

 Note : The atomic coordinates should be provided in Angstrom.

 The `cutoff_r` keyword controls the local radial cutoff distance for all functionals.
-The default value is 8 Å but this should be increased for larger molecules.
-This does not affect the representation size, kernel evualuation cost and only affects the representation generation cost.
+The default value is 8 Å.

 The `n_jobs` parameter controls the number of cores over which the representation generation will be parallelized.
 Default value is `-1` which means all cores in the system will be used.